Colored pencil: Types

-Artist- and professional-grade
+Artist and professional-grade

 Artist and professional-grade pencils are made with higher concentrations of high-quality pigments than student-grade colored pencils.
 Their lightfastness – resistance to UV rays in sunlight – is also measured and documented.
 Core durability, break and water resistance, and brand popularity are also notable features of artist-grade colored pencils.
 Artist-grade pencils have the largest color ranges; 72 color sets are very common and there are several brands of 120 colors or more.
 They are also typically available as individual pencils.

-Student- and scholastic-grade
+Student and scholastic-grade

 Many of the same companies that produce artist-grade colored pencils also offer student-grade materials and scholastic-level colored pencils.
-Lightfastness rating is usually not included in student- and scholastic-grade colored pencils.
-Core composition and pigment-binder ratio vary among artist- and student-grade colored pencils even when the same company produces them.
-As they are intended for different users, student- and scholastic-grade colored pencils lack the high quality pigments and lightfastness standards that hold artist-grade products true to their name.
-Also their color range is smaller, often limited to 24 or 36 colors.
+These products do not usually include a lightfastness rating, and core composition and pigment-binder ratio vary, even between products manufactured by the same company.
+Student- and scholastic-grade colored pencils lack the high quality pigments and lightfastness of artist-grade products, and their color range is smaller, often limited to 24 or 36 colors.

-Using lower grade colored pencils does have its advantages, however.
+However, using lower-grade colored pencils does have some advantages.
 Some companies offer erasable colored pencils for beginning artists to experiment with.
-Also, due to their significantly lower prices, student-grade colored pencils are ideal for elementary and middle school students.
-Colored pencil manufactures tailor their products — and prices — to different age and skill groups.
+Student-grade colored pencils also tend to cost significantly less than their higher-grade counterparts, which makes them more accessible for children and students.